-We often get asked, during the summer months “Is iced coffee good for you?” which, as coffee lovers has inspired us to research, and thoroughly research and detail the top 10 health benefits of iced coffee.
+We often get asked, during the summer months, “Is iced coffee good for you?” which, as coffee lovers, has inspired us to research, thoroughly research and detail the top 10 health benefits of iced coffee.

 Is Drinking Iced Coffee Everyday Bad For You?
 Is Iced Coffee Good For You?

-Drinking coffee, any coffee be it iced coffee, cold brewed coffee or whatever type of coffee drink in moderation is fine.
-It is important to pay attention to how much sugar and milk you have in your coffee should you like to drink a few cups of coffee everyday.
+Drinking coffee, any coffee be it iced coffee, cold-brewed coffee or whatever type of coffee drink in moderation is fine.
+It is important to pay attention to how much sugar and milk you have in your coffee if you like to drink a few cups of coffee every day.

-Obviously sugar, and too much is not good for you, a dairy products in excess and their fats in excess are not going to be at all beneficial.
-Thus we say “in moderation”.
+Obviously sugar, and too much is not good for you, dairy products in excess and their fats in excess are not going to be at all beneficial.
+Thus, we say “in moderation”.
 Obviously the same can be said for caffeine.

 Read: Cold brew vs hot brew